 - Tripling or slipping hazards such as loose carpeting or standing water

-The average person would recognize these type of things as hazards, however, they should not be expected to be on the lookout for such dangers when out shopping, working, etc. Therefore, property owners and management should take reasonable steps to make sure these hazards do not exist.
+The average person would recognize these type of things as hazards, however, they should not be expected to be on the lookout for such dangers when out shopping, working, etc. Therefore, property owners and managers should take reasonable steps to make sure these hazards do not exist.
 This includes taking precautions such as periodically checking for hazards, placing signs when work is being performed or cleaning is in progress, and fixing hazards as soon as they're spotted or reported.

 Maine Liability Lawyers

-When land owners and management fail to take reasonable steps to keep their property safe and injury results, the victim has the right to seek compensation regardless of the type of injury they experienced.
+When landowners and management fail to take reasonable steps to keep their property safe and injury results, the victim has the right to seek compensation regardless of the type of injury they experienced.
 Some of the most common premises liability injuries include the following:

 - Slip and falls